ctu-mrs/ros2_examples/README.md

 # ROS2 examples

 This example package is meant to explore the possibilities of ROS2 from the point of view of current ROS1 features and how the ROS1 feature translate into the new ROS2 architecture.
+We investigate the aspects that are currently utilized in [MRS UAV System](https://github.com/ctu-mrs/mrs_uav_system) with the intention of a potential future transition.

 ## Examples